PercentEquals/CLL/README.md

 CLL is a 'simple' programming language with c-like syntax.
 It that can be used to create scripts or can be embedded into a c++ project.

-As for now the language is still in early developmnent.
+As for now the language is still in early development.